aearly/baseclass/readme.md

 > For when you just wan't Backbone's Class.extend() function.

 Backbone.js style inheritance.
 The `extend` function has been taken directly from Backbone.
+This is really @bermi 's idea.

 Very similar to uberclass and class.js -- the main difference is that the proto prop and static props oder in .extend() have been reversed.